 With the phrase “the bottom of the glass,” Heisenberg is referring to the study of the most fundamental aspects of reality…which are investigated by physics.

-Additional citations from extremely important contributors to modern physics (indeed, the majority of the most important physicists) relevant to this subject matter appear below (as well as other prominent figures such as philosophers).
-Please also view the post entitled, “Some quotes to consider….if you think science leads to atheism.”
+Additional citations from extremely important contributors to modern physics (indeed, the majority of the most important physicists) relevant to this subject matter appear below…as well as other prominent figures, such as philosophers.
+(Please also view the post entitled, Quotes about God to consider…If you think science leads to atheism.):

 “…This sense of wonder leads most scientists to a Superior Being – der Alte, the Old One, as Einstein affectionately called the Deity – a Superior Intelligence, the Lord of all Creation and Natural Law.”

 –Abdus Salam, winner of the 1979 Nobel Prize in Physics for his work in electroweak theory.
 He is here quoted in his article entitled Science and Religion.